sigasi/sigasi_insights/manual/vunit.md

 * Right click one or more HDL files and select **Run VUnit tests** to run *all tests in the selected files*.
 * Right click in the Sigasi editor and select **Run VUnit tests** to run *all tests in the active editor*.
 * Right click in the VUnit test name (the string in the `run` function call) and select **Run VUnit test** to *run this single test only*.
-* Rerun the tests in the VUnit view
+* Rerun the tests in the VUnit view.

 [![Run VUnit VHDL tests](images/vunit_run_tests.png "Run VUnit VHDL tests")](images/vunit_run_tests.png)

 # Inspect VUnit Test Results

 When you run VUnit tests in Sigasi Studio, the VUnit view is opened.
-This view presents a convenient way to inspect the test results
+This view presents a convenient way to inspect the test results.
 [![VUnit SystemVerilog Example](images/vunit_verilog.png "VUnit SystemVerilog Example")](images/vunit_verilog.png)

 You can also open the *Console View* to inspect the entire VUnit output.